 However, courts are slow to find frustration outside of illegality and impossibility because the contract would need to be radically different.
 This makes it difficult to prove the frustration of a contract due to it being fundamentally different.

 As such, the scope of application of this principle is very limited:

-In the absence of a force majeure clause, frustration should apply to many contracts made prior to the coronavirus pandemic.
+In the absence of a force majeure clause, frustration should apply to many contracts made before the coronavirus pandemic.
 Looking at the 3 elements:

-For example, with coronavirus leading to multiple shutdowns of cities and businesses as ordered by the government, then most business activity would then be shut down as well.
+For example, with coronavirus leading to multiple shutdowns of cities and businesses as ordered by the government, then that means most business activity would then be shut down as well.

 Take manufacturing, for instance, where party X had a contract with party Y to manufacture goods in party Y’s city.
 However, if there was a major outbreak in party Y’s city that lead to a complete shutdown of the city by Y’s government, this would mean factories would need to close down as well.

 In this example, there may be two grounds to call for the frustration of the manufacturing contract: